intel-analytics/BigDL-2.x/python/nano/example/pytorch/semantic_segmentation/README.md

 # Bigdl-nano Pytorch Segmentation example on KITTI dataset

 This example illustrates how to apply bigdl-nano optimizations on a semantic segmentation case based on pytorch-lightning framework.
 The basic semantic segmentation module is implemented with [Lightning](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/domain_templates/semantic_segmentation.py) and trained on [KITTI Semantic Segmentation Benchmark dataset](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015).
-With all the optimizations provided by bigdl-nano, we could achieve 2.41x times faster than the official segmentation example in only 4 lines of changes.
+With all the optimizations provided by bigdl-nano, we could achieve 2.41x times faster than the official segmentation example in few lines of changes.

 ## Prepare the environment